ouranoshong/phdescriptors/README.md

 # phdescriptors
-The common descriptor libuary that used in http communication.
+The common descriptor library that used in http communication.